yilmazhasan/tool-augmented-ai/docs/recommendations-for-improvement.md

 # Recommendations for Improvement

-## Parameter Documentation:
+## Parameter documentation:

 Enhance function signatures with explicit parameter documentation, including the type, purpose, and any default values.
-Tools like Javadoc for Java or docstrings in Python can be utilized for this purpose.

-## Error Handling:
+## Error handling:

-Implement robust error handling to manage cases where input parameters do not meet expected formats or values.
-For example, if a `max_length` parameter is expected to be an integer, the function should handle cases where a string or floating number might be erroneously passed.
+- In order to LLM to handle an error occurred after a bad call, it's a good practice to include how to handle certain type of errors in descriptions of either functions or parameters.